 Below are a few suggestions for identifying your target journal.
 Remember that an article can be submitted to only one publication at a time.

-Information and links pertaining to author education and a calendar highlighting author education events around the world is available on our Author Education page.
+Information and links pertaining to author education and a calendar highlighting author education events around the world is available on the Author Education page.
+Don't miss the IEEE Publishing Operations' on demand training course Publishing Your Scientific Article; access details are available on the Author Education page.

 Graphics and multimedia